Incubaid/www-incubaid/www.incubaid.com/content/members/Rivine.io.md

 ##### Founded in 2016

-Green IT Globe is not only leading the IT revolution, but also wants to push the boundaries of the current blockchain technology to new dimensions.
-Incubaid and Green IT Globe have started Rivine.io as pri
+[Green IT Globe](http://www.greenitglobe.com) is not only leading the IT as Energy evolution, but is also pushing the boundaries of the current blockchain technology into new orbits.
+Incubaid and Green IT Globe have started Rivine.io as technology-led private blockchain initiative as alternative to having a fully public and uncontrolled network and state machine secured by cryptoeconomics (eg. proof of work, proof of stake).
+With Rivine.io it is also possible to have a blockchain technology framework where access permissions are regulated by the [Itsyou.online](http://www.itsyou.online) user, with rights to modify or even read the blockchain state restricted to a new public-private voting mechanism, while still maintaining many kinds of partial guarantees of authenticity and decentralization that blockchains provide.

 ##### Product Design

-Itsyou.online is a web-based service using blockchain distributed ledger to keep track of online interaction in which you provide identity information.
-As a persona you can release only the necessary parts of identity information needed to complete an online transaction: e-commerce purchase, web registration or contract signature.
+Rivine.io is driving a service model on top of new blockchain models.
+Rivine.io and [Green IT Globe](http://www.greenitglobe.com) can provision the ultimate compute power to keep the private blockchain growing and secured, while users can execute more and more secure transactions.
+Using the mobile application framework of [Rogerthat](http://www.rogerthat.net) you can enable mobile users to define business processes directly on their private blockchain.
+This has tremendous value to the end-user in terms of privacy and secure execution of transaction, without having a service provider acting as middleman.

 ##### Why Rivine.io?

-At Incubaid and Green IT Globe we believe in our privacy rights.
-Privacy is a human right and should not be controlled by commercial organizations such as Facebook, Alphabet (Google) and Microsoft (LinkedIn).
-Our project is an open-source project using blockchain technology in which we eliminate the middle-man.
-Your identity is in your hands and is being managed directly with you, while all transactions about and around your identity are being executed on a public ledger.
-This also means that parties dealing with you as a persona are protected and are guaranteed about the integrity of the transaction.
+At Incubaid we believe a public blockchain model is not scalable, nor usable:

+-   transactions and business processes should not need to become visible or transparent
+-   mining of the distributed ledger becomes a very polluting business, example bitcoin
+-   blockchain implementations should not be overly complex and have to be simplified
+-   mining should be done by green companies, providing low-energy compute capacity

 #### Technology

-Itsyou.online is using the blockchain technology from [Rivine.io](http://www.incubaid.com/members/Rivine.io/).
+Our ultimate goal is to become a platform-as-a-service partner to many businesses that want to benefit from green and private blockchain

+-   Itsyou.online identity management
+-   Rogerthat enterprise mobility
+-   Bettercoin virtual currency

 ##### Website: